LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

    declared)
 ``logtalk``, ``prolog``, ``foreign``
-   A predicate can be defined in Logtalk source code, Prolog code, or in foreign code (e.g. in C)
+   A predicate can be defined in Logtalk source code, Prolog code, or in foreign code (e.g., in C)
 ``built_in``
    The predicate is a built-in predicate
 ``multifile``
-   The predicate is declared multifile (i.e. it can have clauses defined in multiple files or entities) ``meta_predicate(Template)``
+   The predicate is declared multifile (i.e., it can have clauses defined in multiple files or entities) ``meta_predicate(Template)``
    The predicate is declared as a meta-predicate with the specified